Troy Dusosky

-Troy Dusosky (born May 12, 1976 in Anoka, Minnesota) is a retired American soccer defender who played for the Milwaukee Wave of the Major Indoor Soccer League.
+Troy Dusosky (born May 12, 1976) is an American retired soccer defender who played for the Milwaukee Wave of the Major Indoor Soccer League.
 Over his career, he has played primarily indoor soccer with a handful of seasons in the USL A-League.
 He also briefly worked as a professional wrestler.

 Soccer

 Dusosky graduated from Anoka High School in 1994.
 After spending one year attending Viterbo College in La Crosse, Wisconsin, he turned professional.
 In 1995, he signed a developmental contract with Cleveland Crunch of the National Professional Soccer League.
 However, he still saw time in 20 first team games as the Crunch won the league championship.
-Dusosky and his team mates repeated as champions in 1999.
+Dusosky and his teammates repeated as champions in 1999.
 In September 2001, the Crunch traded Dusosky to the Milwaukee Wave in exchange for Jim Larkin.
-He lost over half the 2004-2005 season after tearing his anterior cruciate ligament.
-While he played twenty-five games in the 2005-2006 season, he was forced to have surgery and did not return to playing until December 2006.
+He lost over half the 2004–2005 season after tearing his anterior cruciate ligament.
+While he played twenty-five games in the 2005–2006 season, he was forced to have surgery and did not return to playing until December 2006.

 During his indoor career, Dusosky would also occasionally play indoor or outdoor soccer during the summer season.
 In 1998, he played for the Lafayette SwampCats of the Eastern Indoor Soccer League.
 The Swamp Cats won the league title.
 In 1999, he played for the Cincinnati Riverhawks in USL A-League.
 In 2003, he signed with the Milwaukee Wave United an USL A-League affiliate of the Milwaukee Wave.
 United played two seasons before folding.

 Dusosky retired in December 2011.
 At the time of his retirement, he was tenth on the list of career Wave games played (257), ninth in assists (92), seventh in 3-point goals (16), sixth in blocks (320) and first in penalty minutes (185).
-He was All Pro in 2001-02, 2002–03 and 2008-09.
+He was All Pro in 2001–02, 2002–03 and 2008–09.
 He was also an All Star in 2002, 2003, 2004 and 2006.
 During his ten years with the Wave, the team won three championships.